SSPFusion: A Semantic Structure-Preserving Approach for Infrared and Visible Image Fusion: PROPOSED METHOD

 Therefore, regions of feature maps (i.e., $S^{k,ir}$ and $S^{k,vi}$) with unique structures should be enhanced appropriately.
 Specifically, in this work, we enhance them by:

-In this manner, the image model could preserve more complete structural features from the source images into its fusion image, as shown in Fig.~\ref{figure3} (c).
-Finally, the fusion image $I_{fus}$ with different modalities of structures is reconstructed from fused features by the Decoder.
+In this manner, the image model could preserve more complete structural features from the input images into its fused image, as shown in Figure~\ref{fig:JJJ}.
+Finally, the fused image $I_{fus}$ with different modalities of structures is reconstructed from fused features by the Decoder.

+\textbf{Fusion Details}.
+To facilitate effective coupling between the generated unique features and the fusion network for robust representation of cross-modal features, we made some modifications to the SFE architecture.
+Specifically, we introduce the residual channel attention mechanism to achieve dynamic adaptive adjustment of structural features at the channel scale, and add skip connections (or residual connections) between Encoder and Decoder to enhance the flow of structural information across different scales.

+As shown in Figure~\ref{fig:feature fusion}, the residual Channel Attention Block (RCAB)~\citep{zhang2018image} is composed of channel attention undergoing residual connections and is used for adaptive local feature perception.
+Further, the unique structure enhances these local features, facilitating the transmission of complementary structural information.
+Finally, within skipping connections, the global context information is integrated through low-level structure and high-level semantic interactions, thereby mitigating the loss of structural information due to deep convolutions.